“Just Be Yourself?”

 Here is their official definition:

-Ethics of Care: A morality of care rests on the understanding of relationships as a response to another in their terms.
+Ethics of Care: a morality of care rests on the understanding of relationships as a response to another in their terms.
 Focuses on the moral value of being partial toward those concrete persons with whom we have special and valuable relationships, and the moral importance of responding to such persons as particular individuals with characteristics that demand a response to them that we do not extend to others.

-Maybe we missed something, but doesn’t that just mean being selfish and hypocritical?
+Maybe I missed something, but doesn’t that just mean being selfish and hypocritical?
 Isn’t it just a validation of the animalistic in-group morality that justice and reason were derived to contravene and control?
 A reservation of the right to refuse to acknowledge the fact that someone else’s khakis and cardigan are no “faker” than your black wristbands?
 A dismantling of the civilized philosophies that in the long run are what keep women safe, just because in the short run you might get girls to raise their hands more often?

 The bottom line is, raising everyone’s self-esteem across the board isn’t just ineffective (numerous recent studies have shown that baselessly high self-esteem not only fails to improve academic performance or alleviate bullying, but probably actually worsens academic performance and increases bullying); it’s dangerous.
 If we could go in with a scalpel and raise only the self-esteem of the kids who deserve to have theirs raised, then that would be awesome.
 But we can’t.
-You’re going to end up raising the self-esteem of the assholes too, and raising the self-esteem of an asshole doesn’t make him stop being an asshole—it makes him an even bigger asshole.
+You’re going to end up raising the self-esteem of the assholes too, and raising the self-esteem of an asshole doesn’t make him stop being an asshole — it makes him an even bigger asshole.

 And even though most assholes don’t have low self-esteem to begin with, assholes are notoriously good at pretending to be whatever they need to pretend to be in order not to have to change.
 Ever wonder how the early-’90s first-wave grunge of good people became the early-’00s third-wave grunge/nu-metal of dickheads?
 Simple.
 The dickheads learned to emulate the low self-esteem of the people they historically tormented.
 They remained essentially the same people as Axl Rose and his ilk, heroically overthrown by first-wave grunge, but realized that if you act like it’s depressing to be Axl Rose, everyone will leave you alone.
 The tuning stayed in dropped-D, but the rhetoric slowly changed from “I am a disaffected kid because everyone is cruel and we’re destroying the environment” into “I am a disaffected kid because in school they make me read books and books are for fags.”

 And the culture let this happen, because of the belief that the worst thing you could do was fuck with someone’s self-esteem.
 So, that kid is an asshole?
 Good.
 At least he’s just being himself.
 That girl is a pissy hypocrite whose pronouncements about life are at best trivial and at worst reduce to insanity?
 A+ for being yourself.
 Whose idea was it?
-The Liberals’.
+The Liberals.
 Who ended up getting fucked by it?
 The Liberals.

 No-one is making things complicated.